-4.And I said I would inform you and tell you, before those sitting here and elders of my people, to buy it.
+4.And I said I would inform you and tell you, in the presence of those sitting here and elders of my people, to buy it.
 If you will redeem it, then redeem it.
 But if you will not redeem it, tell me, so that I may know.
 For there is no one except you to redeem it, and I am after you.”
 And he said, “I will redeem it.”

 5. Then Boaz said, “On the day you buy the field from the hand of Naomi, you have also bought Ruth the Moabitess, wife of the man who died, to perpetuate the name of the dead for his inheritance.”

 6. And the near-kinsman said, “I cannot redeem it for myself, lest I mar my own inheritance.
 You take my right to redeem it for yourself, for I cannot redeem it.”